sophiegle/aws-testing-framework/README.md

 A comprehensive BDD (Behavior-Driven Development) framework for testing AWS serverless architectures and workflows.
 Built with TypeScript and Cucumber, this framework enables end-to-end testing of complex AWS service interactions including S3, SQS, Lambda, and Step Functions.

+**Note: This project is in it's very junior stages and as such is not as stable or functionally comprehensive as I'd like!
+Feel free to raise issues and contribute in order to improve the package**

 ## 🚀 Features

 - **🔗 End-to-End Testing**: Test complete serverless workflows from S3 uploads to Step Function executions